-You can find most publications (and presentations) at Tim’s Google Scholar page, as well as information on their citation rates.
-Publications are listed below (click on publications to access the papers), followed by a one-sentence summary of each publication.
-You can see a Wordle of the text from publication abstracts in the image adjacent to this paragraph, where words used more often are larger.
+You can find most publications (and presentations) at Tim’s Google Scholar page.
+Peer-reviewed publications are listed below, followed by a very short summary of each publication.
+You can see a word cloud of the text from publication abstracts in the image adjacent to this paragraph, where words used more often are larger.
 The three studies most relevant to current work are in bold and press coverage is indicated with a *.